Y0Coss/docs-fork/pages/public_cloud/public_cloud_databases/databases_20_move_to_cloud/guide.en-gb.md

 ---
-title: "Migrate to OVHcloud Database as a Service (DBaaS)"
+title: "Public Cloud Databases - How to migrate to OVHcloud Database as a Service (DBaaS)"
 excerpt: "Learn how to move your databases to OVHcloud with dump & restore or live PostgreSQL migration."
 updated: 2025-08-30
 ---